earthly/website/blog/_posts/2024-04-04-cosine_similarity_text_embeddings.md

 calculate_angle_degrees(vector_brick, vector_shoe)
 ```
- ( How we calculate that angle isn't that important, if you just want to gloss over it. )
+ ( How we calculate that angle isn't essential if you want to gloss over it. )

- This gives `78.118` degress for the angle between brick and show.
+ This gives `78.118` degrees for the angle between `brick` and `shoe`.
 The maximum possible angle with this formula is 90 degrees, completely perpendicular to each other.
 And the min value is 0 degrees, the two angles are exactly the same.

  To get a similarity score, we just need to invert these values to get them between 0 and 1.
-0 degress should be our exact match value 1 and 90 degrees should be 0.
-That projection is the consine of the angle.
+0 degrees should be our exact match value 1, and 90 degrees should be 0.
+That projection is the cosine of the angle.

  ```